 Our research lab has received funding and materials from the following sources:

-Funding: LA Board of Regents Research Competitiveness Subprogram
+Funding: NSF CAREER, LA Board of Regents Research Competitiveness Subprogram

 Thermoplastic polymers soften and may be formed again when heated up above a certain temperature.
 This makes thermoplastic composites (TPCs) more sustainable than conventional thermoset composites as they can be reused and recycled.
 An additional benefit is that they may be joined through fusion bonding, otherwise known as "welding", eliminating the use of mechanical fasteners, thus reducing weight, CO2 emissions and costs.
 However, in order for welded composite joints to be considered in industrial applications, especially for high-performance sectors such as aerospace, it is imperative to increase confidence in their structural integrity and fundamental prediction of failure behavior.
 The main goal of this project is to enable structural health monitoring (SHM) and repair of ultrasonically welded thermoplastic composite joints.
 This will be achieved through multifunctional nanocomposite thin films placed at the welded interface.
 These films will fulfill three purposes: i) Energy directors for the welding process, ii) Strain sensors for structural integrity monitoring, and iii) Heating elements for directed repair.